pwittchen/RxBiometric/README.md

 Static code analysis
 --------------------

-Static code analysis runs Checkstyle, FindBugs, PMD, Lint, KtLint and Detekt.
+Static code analysis runs Checkstyle, PMD, Lint and Detekt.
 It can be executed with command:

 ```
 ./gradlew check